Harry and Meghan will not return to royal duties after 12-month review

-LONDON -- Buckingham Palace has confirmed that Prince Harry and his wife, Meghan, will not be returning to royal duties, and Harry will give up his honorary military titles.
+LONDON -- Buckingham Palace confirmed Friday that Prince Harry and his wife, Meghan, will not be returning to royal duties, and Harry will give up his honorary military titles - a decision that makes formal, and final, the couple's split from the royal family.

-The palace said Friday "that they will not be returning as working members of The Royal Family. "
+Now it has, and the palace said in a statement that the couple, also known as the Duke and Duchess of Sussex, have verified "they will not be returning as working members of The Royal Family. "

+It said Queen Elizabeth II had spoken to Harry and confirmed "that in stepping away from the work of the Royal Family, it is not possible to continue with the responsibilities and duties that come with a life of public service."

-It said Harry's appointment as captain general of the Royal Marines and with other military groups would revert to Queen Elizabeth II.
+The palace said Harry's appointment as captain general of the Royal Marines and titles with other military groups would revert to the queen before being distributed to other members of the family.

-The couple now live in California and are expecting their second child.
+Harry, who served in the British army for a decade and has a close bond with the military, founded the Invictus Games competition for wounded troops.

+"While all are saddened by their decision, the Duke and Duchess remain much loved members of the family," the palace statement said.

 Harry and Meghan will not return to royal duties after 12-month review